ameliepa/cse15l-lab-reports/labReport3revision.md

 ./plos/journal.pbio.0030136.txt:109:        One comes away from the exhibit with a sense of the power of raw imagery that one may not
 ./plos/pmed.0020007.txt:65:          the use of imagery, and the method of loci (visualizing items to be remembered in a
 ```
+The grep -n command shows all the lines that contain the given pattern and also their line number.
+If you want to see the line a pattern is in, as well as know which line it is, this is a helpful command.
+In the above example, I used it to print all lines containing the word "imagery" in the text files within the plos folder.

 ```
 [cs15lfa23kb@ieng6-201]:technical:167$ grep -n "heterozygous" ./biomed/*.txt